ARTICULAR CARTILAGE DAMAGE & MICROFRACTURE SURGERY

-Articular cartilage damage is a common knee problem that can occur from playing high-impact sports or through gradual wear and tear.
+Articular cartilage damage is a common knee problem that can occur from playing high-impact sports or through gradual wear and tear that causes unstable cartilage.
+Patients can develop a chondral cartilage defect, which means the entire original articular cartilage layer protecting the bone underneath is broken off, chipped off, or lost, exposing the hard bone underneath.
 Patients with articular cartilage injuries may experience pain, stiffness, swelling, and uncomfortable movement.
 Other symptoms include:

 - A clicking or grinding sensation

-- The knee occasionally locking, catching, or giving way
+- The knee joint occasionally locking, catching, or giving way

 - Pain with prolonged walking or climbing upstairs